PatrionDigital/rafflecast-mark1/instructions/ApplicationFlow.md

-# Rafflecast Application Flow Document
+# SecondOrder.fun Application Flow Document

 ## Overview

-Rafflecast is a decentralized application that enables Farcaster users to create, manage, and participate in raffles.
+SecondOrder.fun is a decentralized application that enables Farcaster users to create, manage, and participate in raffles.
 The platform leverages blockchain technology to ensure transparency and fairness in raffle execution, while integrating deeply with the Farcaster social network for user authentication and participation requirements.

 ## Application Architecture